What to Expect from your new iHEAR device

 Always make sure the ear tip is securely attached to the hearing device before you insert the earpiece in the ear.
-Lubricating the tips with water also helps, as is making sure your ears are clear of wax and other debris.
-Readjusting the setting of your hearing device is another option.
+Make sure your ears are clear of wax and other debris.
+Adjusting the setting of your hearing device is another option.

 Our Customer Support is always available to help you adjust the hearing device and deal with the whistling: 1 (844) 443-2744 or firstname.lastname@example.org.

-You may need to readjust the settings of your device during the trial period to improve your hearing experience or deal with whistling.
+You may need to adjust the settings of your device during the trial period to improve your hearing experience or deal with whistling.

 Keep in mind that our Customer Support is always available and eager to assist you in getting the most out of your hearing device:1 (844) 443-2744 or email@example.com.